Don’t forget to go through the above-linked resources that will help you to interpret the results from this calculator.

-This is the only calculator available for the F0 value on the web right now.
+Here’s the calculator to evaluate the F0 value for your steam sterilization cycles.
 Don’t forget to use only the suggested values for meaningful results.

 - T, Average of all temperature probes during sterile hold (Deg.
 C) – Over a sterile hold duration, calculate the average temperature for each temperature probe and then do the average of all the temperature probes.